 The village was probably getting too big.
 It was approaching the limits of the bush’s ability to support it.
 Already the number of young men in the fishing party seemed high.
 Some would have to move to towns, find work.
 But what?
 They had lived in the bush all their lives.

-But they would move out, to the little rural towns, then to the cities, in the impossible hope of finding something… And they would end up sharing in the meagre income of some relative there, or try to survive on the odd menial “piece-job,” or they would drift into in crime, first petty, then maybe bigger, or into begging, or they would wander to the next town, the next country, and find the same.
-And slowly their misery would fester into discontent and they would be ready to soak up the populist rhetoric of some self-centred politician.
+But move they will, in the idyllic belief of plenty in that obscure world that lay beyond the fringes of their wilderness.
+First, they will venture further than the small Middle World villages they know, to rural towns, where they will linger until desperation drives them on, to the cities… There they will likely end up sharing in the meagre income of some relative or try to survive on the odd menial “piece-job,” or they will drift into crime, first petty, then maybe bigger, or turn to begging.
+Some will wander to the next town, the next city, the next country, and find the same.
+And slowly their misery will fester into discontent and they will be ready to soak up the populist rhetoric of some self-centred radical.

 And the village?
-The bush would never recover sufficiently to support it again.
-More would leave until only a few remained; mostly old people and children left in their care.
-Desperate souls, dependent on meagre alms arriving along tenuous links from migrant relatives in distant towns and cities.
-And then the big-business poachers would move in, recruit, supply guns if necessary, pay pittance for horns and tusks and claws and tails and skins; pittance, but a fortune, a saving grace to the villagers.
+The bush will probably never recover sufficiently to support it again.
+It will bleed more and more able people to the Modern World until only a few remained; mostly old people and children left in their care.
+Desperate souls, dependent on alms arriving along tenuous links from migrant parents and relatives in distant towns and cities.
+And then the big-business poachers might move in, recruit, supply guns, if necessary, pay a pittance for horns and tusks and claws and tails and skins – a pittance, but to the villagers, a fortune, a saving grace.
 And soon the poaching trade would gobble up the village until everyone and everything was dependent on it, connected to it.

 It is the story of Africa…